 Why HOCl from

-CleanCert Hygiene (CHL) is at the forefront of innovation to enhance infection control within the dental environment, with a particular focus on biofilm control.
-By developing new technologies exploiting the benefits of hypochlorous (HOCl), CHL’s proven range of advanced infection control solutions provide complete protection for you and your dental practice.
+Tec-Safe is at the forefront of innovation to enhance infection control within the dental environment, with a particular focus on biofilm control.
+By developing new technologies exploiting the benefits of hypochlorous (HOCl), Tec-Safe’s proven range of advanced infection control solutions provide complete protection for you and your dental practice.

-The medical-grade quality of CHL’s manufacturing process (ISO13485) produces the purest forms of HOCl between 150-200 ppm AFC (free chlorine), with a pH balance of 7 and an extended shelf life.
+The medical-grade quality of Tec-Safe’s manufacturing process (ISO13485) produces the purest forms of HOCl between 150-200 ppm AFC (free chlorine), with a pH balance of 7 and an extended shelf life.

 What is the Science behind our products?